Close-up of PageSpeed Insights Dashboard Core Web Vitals scores

 Once we know if there are problems, and what they are, we can create a plan to fix them.

-This might include me fixing things, or me sharing my findings with your team, and could even include educational sessions with your team, where we discuss areas of concern and best practices to avoid future issues.
+This might include me fixing things, or me sharing my findings with your team, and could even include educational sessions with your team, where we discuss how to fix the current issues and avoid future issues.

 Performance is the result of all design and implementation details.